kshakir1989/bdd-course_rails/README.md

     - check status
     - add changes to files that will be tracked
     - commit or discard changes to the files
     - save those changes to github
+* Building Process:
+    - Visit Root Page
+    - Click on New Article
+    - Fill in Title
+    - Fill in Body
+    - Create Article
+* Expectations:
+    - Article has been created
+    - Article path